Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 32 => 33

-> After all this git stuff its time for another escape.
+> After all this git stuff it's time for another escape.
 Good luck!

 ```zsh
 WELCOME TO THE UPPERCASE SHELL